-(1) Comprised principally of certain corporate expenses not allocated to the segments, stock-based compensation costs, amortization expense associated with certain intangible assets, certain centrally managed initiatives and other nonoperating items.
+(1) Comprised principally of certain corporate expenses not allocated to the segments, stock-based compensation costs, amortization expense associated with certain intangible assets, centrally managed initiatives and other nonoperating items.

-(2) Interest income excludes amounts that are included in the segments' income (\$ million in both 2024 and 2023).

-13 million in 2024; \$- million in 2023).
+(2) Interest income excludes amounts that are included in the segments' income (\$13.31 million in 2024; \$12 million in 2023).

-(3) Interest expense excludes amounts that are included in the segments' income (\$
+(3) Interest expense excludes amounts that are included in the segments' income (\$7.13 million in both 2024 and ; \$10 million in 2023).

-(4) See Note 2 - Charges and Credits .
+(4) See Note 2 - Charges and Credits.